otavioon/ProjectBogle/README.md

 `ssh -NT -L 8888:localhost:8888 gw.example.com`

+### Keep jupyter-lab alive

+You may want to keep jupyterlab running indefinetly on the server machine.
+You can use tmux and [dettach a session](https://danielmiessler.com/study/tmux/).

+### Using Bourne-again Shell in jupyter-lab

+You may wish to use bourne again shell instead of `sh` in your jupyter lab.
+To do this, export `SHELL` variable before executing jupyter, using the following command.

+`export SHELL=/bin/bash`

+### Permissions

+You may wish to turn data directory readable and writable.

 # Usage

 In general, datasets and representations must be stored (or linked) to `datasets/` directory.
 Python notebooks must be stored at `notebooks/` directory.
 Additional scripts must be placed in `scripts/` directory and experiment results must be placed at `results/` directory.
 Finally, the `YaCoS/` directory contents may be removed after generating the Docker image.

-You may want to check the notebooks to check several experiments performed.
+You may want to check the notebooks at `/home/nonroot/experiment/notebook/` directory to check several experiments performed.